A feature film by Dorka Vermes

 Noá’s apartment

 A single open space, shabby yet romantic, where personality compensates for dinginess.
 Two rooms joined, plaster peeling, curbside finds.
-A neighbourhood of contradictions.
+A neighbourhood of contradictions, criss-crossed every night by her unlicensed cab.

 08